cgwire/kitsu/docs/using_publisher/README.md

 When you are ready to publish your work, click on the **Add a review to publish** button.

-## Publish a preview from the publisher
+## Publish a Preview from the Publisher

 You now have the choice between the traditional way of publishing by uploading the preview by yourself.
 Or you can let Kitsu Publisher do it for you.